thomas-roos/aws-greengrass-lite/docs/spec/core-bus-interface/gg_config.md

   - [gg-config-read-resp-2.1] `GG_ERR_NOENTRY` will be returned if the key was not in the configuration.

+## list

+The `list` method returns a list of immediate subkeys of an object at the given `key_path`.
+Unlike `read`, this method does not recursively fetch all nested keys and values.

+- [gg-config-list-1] `list` can be invoked with call.
+- [gg-config-list-2] `list` returns only the immediate subkeys of the object specified at the key path.

+### Parameters

+- [gg-config-list-params-1] `key_path` is a required parameter of type list.
+  - [gg-config-list-params-1.1] list elements are buffers containing a single level in the key hierarchy.

+### Response

+- [gg-config-list-resp-1] The response value is a list of buffers, where each buffer is an immediate subkey of the specified `key_path` object.
+- [gg-config-list-resp-2] If the specified `key_path` does not exist,
+  `GGL_ERR_NOENTRY` is returned.
+- [gg-config-list-resp-3] If the specified `key_path` exists but is not a object/map (i.e. keyPath directly holds a value), `GGL_ERR_INVALID` is returned.

 ## write

 The `write` method updates the value associated with `key_path`.
 If the `value`